 Chiang Mai, Thailand

-Chiang Mai is the #1 most popular destination for those looking to build their dream life abroad.
+Chiang Mai is the #1 most popular destination for those looking to build their dream nomad life.
 Because of this, it’s easy to find support from other Westerners who share your life goals.
 That said, while Chiang Mai might be slightly cheaper, we found a super cheap luxurious apartment when living in Bangkok.

 - Average monthly expenses: $736